nismod/git-novice/_includes/slides/04-changes.md

 ```
 Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
+The two moons may be a problem for werewolves
 But the Mummy will appreciate the lack of humidity
 ```

 --

+What changed?

 ```
 $ git diff
 ```

+--

 ```
 diff --git a/mars.txt b/mars.txt